openmetalio/openmetal-docs/docs/openmetal-central/creating-a-support-request.md

 ![OpenMetal Central View Support Requests](images/request11.png)

-Likewise, If you are in your Personal Profile you can click Requests on the left menu
+Likewise, if you are in your Personal Profile you can click Requests on the left menu

 ![OpenMetal Central Requests from Personal Profile](images/request10.png)